Birthday Special: 5 Interesting Records Held by Sunil Gavaskar

 In December 1983, he broke Sir Don Bradman’s record of most Test centuries and became the first player to score 30 Test hundreds.
 Three years later, on 7 March 1987, the Mumbai cricketer became the first batsman to scale the 10,000 Test runs mark.

 On his 71st birthday, here’s revisiting the legend of Sunil Gavaskar by looking at some of the records that were his during his playing days, and some others which have stood the test of time and are still his:

 Sunil Gavaskar will always be referred to as becoming the first cricketer to score 10,000 Test runs.
 In his final Test series – against Pakistan in 1987 – and playing in what turned out to be his penultimate Test match, Gavaskar scored 63 in the first innings of the Ahmedabad Test match, to become the first batsman ever to reach the five-digit mark.
 He eventually finished his career with a total of 10,122 runs, which would be the most any player had scored until Allan Border broke the record in 1993.

 Class of the Best Test Openers Ever

-Even today, more than twenty nine years after he hung up his boots, Gavaskar’s numbers as an opener are the second-most by an opening batsman in Test cricket, bettered only by England’s Alastair Cook.
+Even today, more than thirty years after he hung up his boots, Gavaskar’s numbers as an opener are the second-most by an opening batsman in Test cricket, bettered only by England’s Alastair Cook.